jrackham-mo/ANTS/docs/source/tutorial_application.rst

 :contrib:`contrib<>`.

-For the latest guidance on what would be expected from a finalised application visit the :antsworkingpractices:`ANTS Working Practices<>` page.
+For the latest guidance on what would be expected from a finalised application visit the ANTS Working Practices page.

 Summary
 -------